Candidate selection is a cornerstone of finding the best talent for your organization, but it can be a lengthy and costly process.

 An efficient applicant selection process will help you keep your hiring costs low and predictable.
 And it will make things easier for everyone involved: management, HR , and candidates.
 It will also project the right company image to your applicants, employees, and even customers.

-In this article, we’ll explain the importance of the candidate selection process and provide actionable tips on how to improve it.
+In this article, we’ll explain the importance of the candidate selection process, what the process looks like, and provide actionable tips on how to improve it.

 Candidate selection is the process of finding the right person to fill a given position at your company.
 It covers all steps from initial resume screening to making a final hiring decision and preparing a job offer.
 It can include skill assessments, an interview, and a background check.